munshkr/gede/no-oscillators/readme.md

 Well, since I do livecoding and I like to mess with synthesis, the general aspect of this technique (working just with time functions, combining logic + math) is just great for me and I did an example video with *Pure Data*, check https://youtu.be/eVdi0i-4WLk.
 Here I'll explain the basics more or less in the same order of appearence than in the vid.

-###### The very basic concept subdividing the counting in small values so the cycle is audible as a pitch or subdividing it in big values to get rythms (amplitude envelopes, modulations, ...).
+###### The very basic concept is subdividing the counting in small values so the cycle is audible as a pitch or subdividing it in big values to get rythms (amplitude envelopes, modulations, ...).
 So MODULUS (%) is your best friend.

 ## Time ramp